Finding and defining your Niche

 I do also want to take this as an opportunity to also dig a little deeper just into his word choice of “meaningful.”
 Let’s be real: We are all looking for connection.
 We’re all looking for that sense of being held, the feeling of having found someone who is truly the right fit.
 I would suggest that this is an opportunity to really let yourself shine by adding meaning to what you offer.

+How do we do this?
 Well, look for ways to be meaningful in how you describe your services and the resources you choose to include.
-As you seek to become more specific in defining your niche you will find that it will help shape your web copy, the images you choose, even what keywords you want to be found for.
-It will help shape the types of things you’re posting on social media, your blog post topics, and even what kind of community events you host.
-When you let yourself be a meaningful specific, with a clear and confident niche, you cultivate yourself as the local expert that you are.
+As you seek to become more meaningfully specific you will find that it will help shape your web copy, the images you choose, even what keywords you want to be found for.
+It will help shape the types of things you're posting on social media, your blog post topics, and even what kind of community events you host.
+When you let yourself be a meaningful specific, you cultivate yourself as the local expert that you are.
 Not only that, you are reaching the people who need you the most and making it much, much, much easier for them to find you.

-I’m asking you to not be a wandering generality and inviting you to be meaningfully specific.
-Yes, there will be people who don’t resonate with your niche and don’t say yes to your services.
-That’s just fine.
-After all, what could be more meaningful than working with exactly the right practitioner for your family and feeling that your unique needs are being 100% met?
+I'm asking you to not be a wandering generality and inviting you to be meaningfully specific.
+What could be more meaningful than working with exactly the right practitioner for your family and feeling that your unique needs are being 100% met?

 HOW CAN I HELP YOU?